Mel Martin: Personal life

 Martin was married to Paul Ridley from 1980 to 1982.
 Her second marriage is to actor John Duttine, whom she met while filming the TV adaptation of Ruth Rendell's Talking to Strange Men.
 Martin and Duttine have appeared together on screen several times.
 In the Casualty episode "Branded" from February 1995, she played Mrs Jackson, whose transvestite former husband was played by Duttine.
-In the Heartbeat episode entitled "Troubled Waters", broadcast on 22 July 2007, Martin made a guest appearance alongside Duttine who was playing his regular role of Sergeant George Miller.
+In the Heartbeat episode entitled "Troubled Waters", broadcast on 22 July 2007, Martin made a guest appearance in the series but never appeared in the same scenes as Duttine who was playing his regular role of Sergeant George Miller.
 She played Emily Merryweather, a widow who took a big shine to local garage owner Bernie Scripps played by Peter Benson.
-No scenes were shown of the married couple together.
 In April 2002, they played the prosecution and defence barristers at Little Mo's trial for the attempted murder of her husband Trevor in EastEnders.